RhodiumToad/pllua-ng/README.md

 will never work on pg versions before 9.5 (we rely critically on memory context callbacks, which were introduced in that version).

-Only Lua 5.3 is fully supported at this time, though it also is believed to work if built against LuaJIT with the COMPAT52 option (this is included in the Travis-CI test matrix).
+Lua 5.3 and LuaJIT 2.1beta (with COMPAT52) are fully supported at this time.

 CHANGES